intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7.8-user-guide.md

 Type in the word or phrase to search for in the `Contains text` box at the top of the screen.
 The search executes automatically.

-The Search results will update, returning all content with the search criteria found anywhere and restricted by your selected repository.
+The Search results will update, returning all content with the search criteria found anywhere and restricted by your selected repository:

 [![Quick Search](unity-7.8-user-guide/images/quick-search.png)](unity-7.8-user-guide/images/quick-search.png)